ICC charges Bhatinda-based umpire Jatin Kashyap for breaching anti-corruption code | Sports-Games

 The ICC did not specify the incidents related to the breach.
 Kashyap has officiated in district level matches in Punjab but is not on the BCCI panel.

-BCCI sources said that the ICC had sought details about the umpire from Punjab Cricket Association (PCA) in October last year.

-However, PCA secretary Dilsher Khanna said the ICC charges against Kashyap has nothing to do with the game in the state.
+PCA secretary Dilsher Khanna insisted that ICC charges against Kashyap have nothing to do with the game in the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)